The CLSK Guide to Circuit Work

 For a cooling ale after court, hard to beat the Judgment Bar, first floor of the Court House Hotel, 189 Oxford Street, again diagonally opposite the Taylor Square Court complex.

-No case at Taylor Square would be complete without a meal at the legendary the Balkan ('the original Balkan restaurant'), 249 Crown Street Darlinghurst (telephone 9331 7670).
-Confusingly, there are now two Balkan restaurants.
-The Balkan is only open for lunch during the week on Fridays, so it is no longer true to say that the most important thing to remember about Supreme Court work is: 'The Balkan is closed on Tuesdays'.
+Tragically, the legendary the Balkan ('the original Balkan restaurant'), at Crown Street Darlinghurst is no more, so it is no longer true to say that the most important thing to remember about Supreme Court work is: 'The Balkan is closed on Tuesdays'.

 Closer to the Downing Centre is Quattro Passi at 176 Liverpool Street (telephone 9332 2852 or 0405 199 267) where you can be served genuine home cooked Italian food at inexpensive prices and be waited on by the lovely Vicki.